daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 Note that you might see two error messages regarding lua during the installation, you can safely ignore these, the installation will complete successfully after clicking "OK".

-You can check that the installation is working by typing the following in a terminal to ask for the version of latex:
+You can check that the installation is working by opening a terminal and asking for the version of latex:

 ```
 latex --version